jyothiraditya-n/bfcli/README.md

   ?: Prints the help and copyright disclaimer to the console.
   /: Clears the memory and moves the pointer to 0.
   *: Prints memory values around the current pointer value.

+  {: Begins a block of code.
+  }: Ends a block of code.

+Note, once a block of code has been started, code will not be executed until the block has been ended.
 ```

 ## Building / Running It